 The berries have a taste that is similar to blueberries, and the insides look to me like the inside of a fig. I’ve read some reports that the berries are tasteless, but I haven’t found that to be the case at all.
 I think they are super tasty, sweet yet mild.
 The Salish People traditionally mashed them and dried them into cakes.
 This may be why they are known as being a good berry for drying and preserving.

-I plan on making something awesome with this salal berry harvest, so stay tuned for that!
-In the meantime, here are some more great posts on this amazing berry:
+I made an awesome Wild Berry & Nectarine Galette with this salal berry harvest!
+Here are some more great posts on this amazing berry:

 - Salal from Wild Foods and Medicines